totem-network/totem/README.md

 A good stable software helps every user.
 You can contribute by finding or fixing bugs, helping other users with their issues or expand the test suite.

-- __Write a guest post on the Totem blog!__
+- __Write a guest post on the Vinyai blog!__
-To get people to use Totem, they need to hear of it at first.
+To get people to use Vinyai, they need to hear of it at first.
 The blog contains articles potential users find helpfull.
 Check out the categories on the blog and contribute your knowledge!

-- __Share Totem with everyone!__
+- __Share Vinyai with everyone!__
-Invite your friends to use the app, share it on your social media channels or do whatever comes to your mind to grow Totem!
+Invite your friends to use the app, share it on your social media channels or do whatever comes to your mind to grow Vinyai!

 ## ✨ Sponsors

 <img src="packages/docs/assets/sponsor/browserstack.png" width="256">

-[Browserstack](https://www.browserstack.com/) lets us test Totem on different devices!
+[Browserstack](https://www.browserstack.com/) lets us test Vinyai on different devices!

 ## 💖 Special Thanks

-Special Thanks to all open source projects and their contributers that made Totem possible!
+Special Thanks to all open source projects and their contributers that made Vinyai possible!

 ## 📜 License